Banking in ancient Rome: Loans

 Loan defaults carried severe penalties, as their borrowers could be enslaved, mutilated, or sued.
-Most ancient Roman loans were linked to consumption, which is the use of resources to satisfy wants or needs.
+Most ancient Roman loans were linked to consumption.
 These loans allowed merchants to restock their goods more quickly and it allowed them to purchase more goods.
 They were often essential, as it was almost impossible for many people to live in ancient Rome without debt.
-Usually Roman loans were given to young nobles and they generally had high interest rates.
+Usually Roman loans were given to young nobles, and they generally had high interest rates.
 Another common option was to give loans to close family or friends as a method of averting risk.

 It is possible that ancient Roman loans lacked a security deposit.
-However, ancient loans did require some form of security.
-Usually, loans were made and credits were extended on risky terms because the available capital typically exceeded the amount needed by borrowers.
-The senatorial elite were involved heavily in private lending, as both creditors and borrowers, and made loans from their personal fortunes on the basis of social connections.
+However, ancient loans required some form of security.
+Usually, loans were made and credits were extended on risky terms, because the available capital typically exceeded the amount needed by borrowers.
+The senatorial elite were heavily involved in private lending, as both creditors and borrowers, and made loans from their personal fortunes on the basis of social connections.

 There were a variety of types of ancient Roman loans.
 One kind, known as a mutuum, was made without interest.
-Under this kind of loan the property rights passed to the banker.
+Under this kind of loan, the property rights passed to the banker.
 They were returned when the debt was paid off.
 Loans with interest were known as fenus or usura.
 Another kind of loan was the fenus nauticum or pecunia traiecticia.
 It was contracted between two individuals with the aid of an intermediary.
 It was common for the banks to play the role of the intermediary.